INSIGHT-Guyana races against the clock to bank its oil bonanza

 Alistair Routledge, Exxon's most senior executive in Guyana, has said seven of up to 10 oil platforms are now confirmed.
 That could nearly double the $30 billion budget Exxon, Hess and CNOOC have agreed for the first four vessels and other infrastructure.

-John Hess, chief executive of Hess, said last month he thinks there are many more billion barrels of oil off Guyana - on top of the 11 billion discovered so far.
+John Hess, chief executive of Hess, said last month he thinks there are many more billion barrels of oil equivalent off Guyana - on top of the 11 billion estimated so far.

 "We're in the early innings of this," he said.